 By developing and networking with thousands of teachers across the world, the British Council aims to help young people develop the knowledge, skills and values to live and work in a globalised economy.

 Connecting Classrooms is a fully funded learning journey that includes face-to-face and online courses, international professional partnerships and visit funding opportunities based around the core skills.

-This year, Miss Bracken, Mrs Walshaw and staff from Airedale Junior and Airedale Academy visited Ghana to continue the work already begun by Airedale Junior School Staff in previous years.
+In October 2018, Miss Bracken, Mrs Walshaw and staff from Airedale Junior and Airedale Academy visited Ghana to continue the work already begun by Airedale Junior School Staff in previous years.
 They taught some science lessons, planted trees and continued to improve the library that we are helping them to build.